top of page

 Oliver

-A patronymic surname referring to an ancestor named Oliver or Olivier.
+Patronymic surname referring to an ancestor named Oliver or Olivier.
 The personal name Oliver is an old French personal name.

 Alfred Thomas Oliver 1893-1949